locustio/locust/docs/writing-a-locustfile.rst

 ======================

 A locustfile is a normal python file.
-The only requirement is that it declares at least one class — let's call it the user class — that inherits from the class :py:class:`User <locust.core.User>`.
+The only requirement is that it declares at least one class — let's call it the user class — that inherits from the class :py:class:`User <locust.User>`.

 The User class
 ================